 The bulk of the cost of purchasing the freehold is the cost of the freehold itself.
-There is no set price and it depends on lease’s length, ground rent, negotiation and the surveyors’ valuation.
-Generally the shorter the lease, the higher the cost.
+There is no set price and it depends on the lease’s length, ground rent, negotiation and the surveyors’ valuation.
+Generally, the shorter the lease, the higher the cost.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.